justinswilliamsphd/MethylArrayCNV/README.md

 # MethylArrayCNV
 Process and integrate DNAm array data for single-sample and cohort-level CNV analysis.
-**NOTE**: The default references provided are of normal brain tissue and mouse brain tissue, however a custom refrence set is easily implemented by providing those samples/GSMIDs in the sample sheet.
+**NOTE**: The default references provided are of normal brain tissue and mouse brain tissue, however a custom reference set is easily implemented by providing those samples/GSM IDs in the sample sheet.
+Samples from GEO are downloaded locally.

 Generate CNV profiles:
 1) cohort level karyotype plots